truthcoin/www.truthcoin.info/_posts/2017-01-29-mining-threat-equilibrium.md

 Firstly, it is [a straightforward application of the efficient markets hypothesis](/images/efficient-hasher-hypothesis.md) that miners will eventually be earning the lowest ROI possible, and paying themselves subsistence wages.
 (However, this is true for all industries, and the critical word is 'eventually'.)

-Secondly, we know we know that hashing equipment will likely be co-located with cheap sources of electrical power.
+Secondly, we know that hashing equipment will likely be co-located with cheap sources of electrical power.

 We also know that spy-mining is hard to prevent.
 If unprevented, everyone will use the (very tame and desirable) 'broadcast immediately' strategy.